 What Is Inflation and Why Does it Change?

-Like we mentioned above, “inflation” is something a LOT of news sources are talking about right now.
+As we mentioned above, “inflation” is something a LOT of news sources are talking about right now.
 But what does it really mean?
 According to the New York Times, inflation is defined as a “loss of purchasing power over time.”
 Essentially it means that your money won’t get you as much or go as far tomorrow as it might have today.

-The way that inflation is expressed (typically) is the “annual change in prices for a basket of goods and service.”
+The way that inflation is expressed (typically) is the “annual change in prices for a basket of goods and services.”
 In the United States, there are 2 big “inflation gauges.”
 The one we’ll mostly be referring to in this article is the Consumer Price Index or C.P.I.
 The New York Times notes that the C.P.I. “measures the cost of things urban consumers buy out of pocket.”

 Who works on inflation-related issues in the U.S.?
 Well, the Federal Reserve (which is America’s central bank) is in charge of “keeping prices from increasing too rapidly.”
 The New York Times shares that a little bit of consumer price inflation is generally looked at as a good thing.
 If labor and commodities start to cost businesses more, then a little inflation can actually give companies the chance to adjust (and charge higher prices) without being forced to go out of business. 💰